yxuansu/PandaGPT/README.md

 If you found PandaGPT useful in your research or applications, please kindly cite using the following BibTeX:
 ```
-@article{pandagpt,
+@article{su2023pandagpt,
   title={PandaGPT: One Model To Instruction-Follow Them All},
-  author={Yixuan Su and Tian Lan and Huayang Li and Jialu Xu and Yan Wang and Deng Cai},
+  author={Su, Yixuan and Lan, Tian and Li, Huayang and Xu, Jialu and Wang, Yan and Cai, Deng},
+  journal={arXiv preprint arXiv:2305.16355},
   year={2023}
 }
 ```